HI123123/CS193_Fall18_Lab1/index.md

+# Justin Chen's First CS 193 Lab
+# Things I love about CS193
+- Its run by students!
+- It only has one class a week!
+- It should be easy credit!
+- Its about computer science, which is cool!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.